2019 Mini Season Outline

 8 weeks/2 four-week cycles

 After refining our technique, we will begin to add more load and volume in the major lifts and develop our body’s durability.
 The Building Phase will include 4-week strength cycles including the major squats, deadlift and shoulder press in a 7-5-3 rep scheme.
 We will also continue to build strength for gymnastics movements with strict weighted pull-ups and dips, and we will spend focused time on Olympic lifting each week.
-Our energy system focus for this phase will be Sublactate Zone.
 The core of the programming will continue to be GPP workouts covering the full gamut of weightlifting, gymnastics, and monostructural skills, and we will continue to test one benchmark workout per week.

 Acceleration Phase (August 11th – October 5th)